AguaClara/Textbook/Filtration/EStaRS_Design.rst

     :align: center
     :alt: filter manifold schematic, interal image

-    This schematic shows the general naming and dimensons for one layer of the filter.
+    This schematic shows the general naming and dimensions for one layer of the filter.
 This is a top down view.

 Setting the number of branches allows the flow within each branch to be determined, knowing that the area of the inlet orifices can be determined.
 It will also allow the sizes of branches and trunks to be determined.